nichind/pybalt/README.md

 COBALT_USER_AGENT=YOUR_USER_AGENT
 ```

-By default pybalt tries to parse any avalible instance for you.
-I recommend hosting your own instance or asking someone to give you `api key` for their instance.
+By default, pybalt attempts to parse any available instance for you.
+It is recommended to host your own instance or request an `API key` from someone else's instance.

 <br>
 <h2>As a CLI</h2>
 <details open>
 <summary></summary>

-Every command here uses the `cobalt` alias, you can also use `pybalt` or `python -m pybalt` as well.
+Every command here uses the `cobalt` alias; you can also use `pybalt` or `python -m pybalt`.

-By default all downloads are saved in a user downloads folder `~/Downloads` or the one specified by the `--folder` flag.
+By default, all downloads are saved in the user's downloads folder `~/Downloads`, or the one specified by the `--folder` flag.

-Get list of all available commands by running:
+Get a list of all available commands by running:

 ```shell
 cobalt -h